saitaiky/notebook/docs/docs/crypto/news/solutions.md

 > TL;DR - Layer 2 blockchains are **Off-chain** solutions which means taking off workload from Layer 1(the main chain).

-:::infoSome Layer 2 scaling solutions include channels, plasma, and rollups.
+:::info Some Layer 2 scaling solutions include channels, plasma, and rollups.
 You may heard of some of these layer 2 scaling solutions, for example, `channels`, `plasma`, and `rollups`.
 For the detailed explaination, please refer to [Chainlink: What Is Layer 2?](https://chain.link/education-hub/what-is-layer-2#:~:text=A%20layer%202%20refers%20to,such%20as%20higher%20transaction%20throughputs.)
 :::